craigwb/NameServer/README.md

 Chris Bywaletz
 Adrian Popescu

-Thisproject was done in its entirety by
+This project was done in its entirety by:

 - Craig Butler
 - Chris Bywaletz